 “We always tell people to start taking medicine before the allergy season begins,” says Jonathan A. Bernstein MD, an allergist and professor of clinical medicine at the University of Cincinnati.
 “People...

 At first, you’ll go to your doctor once or twice a week for several months.
 You’ll get the shot in your upper arm.
-It will contain a tiny amount of the thing you’re allergic to -- pollen, pet dander, mold, dust mites, or bee venom, for example.
+It'll contain a tiny amount of the thing you’re allergic to -- pollen, pet dander, mold, dust mites, or bee venom, for example.

 How Should I Prepare for Allergy Shots?

-You may want to avoid exercise or doing anything strenuous for two hours before and after your appointment.
-That’s because exercise may increase blood flow to the tissues and cause the allergens to spread throughout the body faster.
+You may want to avoid exercise or doing anything strenuous for 2 hours before and after your appointment.
+That’s because exercise boosts blood flow to the tissues and may cause the allergens to spread throughout your body faster.
 It’s not likely to cause a serious problem, but it’s best to be safe.

-Tell your doctor about any other medicines or herbs and supplements you are taking.
-Some medications interfere with the treatment or increase the risk of side effects.
-You may need to stop allergy shots if you are taking these medications.
+Tell your doctor about any other medicines or herbs and supplements you take.
+Some medications interfere with the treatment or raise the risk of side effects.
+You may need to stop allergy shots if you take these medications.

 If you’re pregnant or planning to get pregnant, ask your doctor whether you should continue to get allergy shots.

-Usually, you’ll stay at the doctor’s office for about 30 minutes after receiving an allergy shot to make sure you don't develop side effects like itchy eyes, shortness of breath, runny nose, or tight throat.
+Usually, you’ll stay at the doctor’s office for about 30 minutes after you get an allergy shot.
+That's to make sure you don't get side effects like itchy eyes, shortness of breath, a runny nose, or a tight throat.
 If you get these symptoms after you leave, go back to your doctor's office or to the nearest emergency room.